-- Why is Robert Morris planning to sell its programs and assets to Roosevelt?Just as Roosevelt has been actively looking for a partner as part of its Building a Stronger Roosevelt initiative, Robert Morris has also been looking for partners to strengthen it.
+- Why did Robert Morris sell its programs and assets to Roosevelt?Just as Roosevelt has been actively looking for a partner as part of its Building a Stronger Roosevelt initiative, Robert Morris has also been looking for partners to strengthen it.
 The inclusive, yet distinct missions are complementary, focusing on social equity and social justice.
-If the proposed transaction is approved, Robert Morris students would have an opportunity to benefit from the robust liberal arts and graduate school programs at Roosevelt; Roosevelt students would benefit from increased healthcare and extracurricular opportunities.
-The combined efficiencies would enable immediate implementation of best practices and programmatic expansion, allowing focus for responding even better to the Chicagoland community’s needs for the next several decades.
+Robert Morris students will have an opportunity to benefit from the robust liberal arts and graduate school programs at Roosevelt; Roosevelt students benefit from increased healthcare and extracurricular opportunities.
+The combined efficiencies enable immediate implementation of best practices and programmatic expansion, allowing focus for responding even better to the Chicagoland community’s needs for the next several decades.

 - How are Roosevelt’s mission and programs a good fit with those of Robert Morris?
-Together, both universities would build on their historic missions that honor diversity, inclusion and access to education.
-Roosevelt seeks and serves a diverse student body because it values differences in experiences and perspectives, and uses those differences to promote mutual understanding, inclusion, and action toward social justice.
+Together, both universities will build on their historic missions that honor diversity, inclusion and access to education.
+Roosevelt seeks and serves a diverse student body because it values differences in experiences and perspectives, and uses those differences to promote mutual understanding, inclusion and action toward social justice.
 Robert Morris shares similar core values of committed leadership, service to the community, and creating opportunities through experiential learning.
 It offers professional, career-focused education to diverse communities.
 Its mission is consistently at the root of its academic delivery methods and supports positive student outcomes.

 - What is the goal of this acquisition?To make Roosevelt University academically and financially stronger and more successful for the next several decades and longer.